Why Our Baby? WHEN YOUR BABY LIVES

-Infant Care Services
+Infant Care Services and GP Visit Card

-Charges in public hospitals
+Charges in Public Hospitals

 If you are in a public ward under the care of a consultant for treatment and you remain overnight, you are receiving in-patient services.

-If you are admitted to the hospital under the care of a consultant where you do not require the use of a bed overnight and your discharge from hospital is planned, you are receiving day services.
+If you are admitted to the hospital under the care of a consultant where you do not require the use of a bed overnight and your discharge from hospital is planned, you are receiving day services/out-patient services.